manii9894/AROTPTextField/README.md

         OTPTextField.configure()
 ```

-To get the results from the TextField, extend your ViewController using `AEOTPTextFieldDelegate` protocol
+To get the results from the TextField, extend your ViewController using `AROTPTextFieldDelegate` protocol
 ``` swift
 extension ViewController: AROTPTextFieldDelegate {